ooples/pine_script_docs/source/Debugging.rst

 The close integration in TradingView between the Pine Editor and charts allows for efficient and interactive debugging of Pine code.
 Once a Pine programmer understands the most appropriate technique to debug each type of situation, he will be able to debug quickly and thoroughly.

-If you are not yet familiar with Pine's execution model, it is important that you read the
+If you are not yet familiar with Pine's execution model, it is important that you read the :doc:`/language/Execution_model` page of this User Manual.

 Plotting numerical values